apostrophecms/apostrophe-svg-sprites/README.md

       {
         label: 'Places Icons',
         name: 'places',
-        file: 'svg/places.svg' // Would be found in /public/svg/places.svg
-      }
+        file: 'svg/places-*.svg' // filename uses a wildcard because it is part of a continuous build process }
     ]
   },